Rule 18. Summons; service of process; notice.

 (B) Other cases.
 The summons shall contain the name and address of the court, the title of the proceeding, the type of hearing scheduled, and the date, place and time of the hearing.
 It shall also contain an abbreviated reference to the substance of the petition.
 In proceedings against an adult pursuant to Section 78A-6-1001, the summons shall conform to the Utah Rules of Criminal Procedure and be issued by the prosecuting attorney.

 (3) The summons shall be directed to the person or persons who have physical care, control or custody of the minor and require them to appear and bring the minor before the court.
-If the person so summoned is not the parent, guardian or custodian of the minor, a summons shall also be issued to the parent, guardian or custodian.
+If the person so summoned is not the parent, guardian or custodian of the minor, a summons shall also be issued to the parent, parents, guardian or custodian.
 If the minor or person who is the subject of the petition has been emancipated by marriage or is 18 years of age or older at the time the petition is filed, the summons may require the appearance of the minor only, unless otherwise ordered by the court.
 In neglect, abuse and dependency cases, unless otherwise directed by the court, the summons shall not require the appearance of the subject minor.

 (4) No summons shall be necessary as to any party who appears voluntarily or who files a written waiver of service with the clerk prior to or upon appearance at the hearing.